kreso975/Omega2HCSR04/README.md

 Current version needs some measure adjustment.

-At the moment PIN's are hardcoded:\n
+At the moment PIN's are hardcoded:

-TRIGGER = PIN 3\n
+TRIGGER = PIN 3

 ECHO = PIN 2

 Install app using opkg.
 App will be placed in /bin